markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02x19 - BY THE PRICKING OF MY THUMB

+The Highguard sends a message to the USC asking for a mutual non-aggression pact.

+The Technocracy strikes very close to home.

+The Gorn strategy comes into focus.

 ### EPISODE 02x18 - A TIGHTENING GRIP

 The Highguard halts their advance on neighboring star systems and retreats to their core worlds.